superchordate/rshiny-template-auth/README.md

 * Note the URL.
 For me it is "http://127.0.0.1:4201/?".
 * The domain is the part in the middle, in this case "127.0.0.1"
 * If on the web, your domain might be something like "https://shinydemo.brycechamberlainllc.com" in which case the domain is "brycechamberlainllc.com".

-## Multi-Factor Authentication

-Ultimately, passwords aren't enough to protect sensitive data<sup>[4](https://techcommunity.microsoft.com/blog/microsoft-entra-blog/your-paword-doesnt-matter/731984)</sup>.
-It is smart to also require MFA on your accounts.

-This template makes it easy to add multi-factor authentication via SMS.
-MFA will be required for all users who sign into your app, including those that sign in with Google.

-* MFA requires reCAPTCHA, so follow steps for reCAPTCHA Setup above.
-* Go to https://console.cloud.google.com/customer-identity/mfa and click "ENABLE".
-* Add your phone number under "Phone numbers for testing (optional)"
-* Go to https://console.firebase.google.com/ > Build > Authentication > Settings > SMS region policy > Allow United States > Save.

 ## On the Web